jinghuazhao/pQTLtools/inst/Bioconductor/README.md

 ## Transcript databases

-An overview of annotation is given in @carlson16.
+An overview of annotation is available@carlson16.

 ```r
 options(width=200)